 Iron is an essential mineral for life.
 Iron plays a key role in making red blood cells that carry oxygen.
 You can get iron from food and supplements.
 If you don’t have enough iron, you may develop anemia, a low level of red blood cells.
-In this article, we’ll be discussing which supplements you should consider for additional Iron.
+In this article, we’ll be news hunt discussing which supplements you should consider for additional Iron.

 Iron supplements are most commonly used for certain types of anemia.
 Anemia can cause fatigue and other symptoms.
 People who may be at risk for iron deficiency include premature babies, young children, teenage girls, and pregnant women, as well as people with certain health conditions, including chronic heart failure, Crohn’s disease, celiac disease, and ulcerative colitis.
-Iron supplements are often recommended for pregnant women or women of childbearing age to help prevent anemia.
+Iron supplements are often recommended for pregnant women india songs or women of childbearing age to help prevent anemia.
 Seek treatment from your healthcare provider if you have symptoms of anemia.

 Iron supplements are also often used to treat anemia caused by: